Palisade Head: Flora and fauna

 The headland is covered by a mixed forest of white spruce, mountain ash, aspen, paper birch, and oak.
 Raptors can often be seen soaring over the cliffs.
-Peregrine falcons nest on Palisdade Head, Bald eagles nest in the area, and thousands of hawks of several species can be seen migrating along the shoreline in the fall.
+Peregrine falcons nest on Palisade Head, Bald eagles nest in the area, and thousands of hawks of several species can be seen migrating along the shoreline in the fall.
 There are plentiful wild blueberries and, less commonly, gooseberries.

 Deaths

 Palisade Head is maintained in its natural state, and one can walk up to the edge of sheer cliffs with the lake directly below.
 In April 2010, a forty-eight-year-old woman fell from the top of Palisade Head and was killed.
 It is believed that this incident was an accident, as she was excited about starting a new job at the time of the fall.
 On September 11, 2017, a fourteen-year-old girl lost her balance and fell to her death from the top of the cliff.